Melica uniflora: Distribution and habitat

 The species can be found in such Asian countries as Iran and Turkey and in European ones such as Balearic Islands, Faroe Islands, Finland, Iceland, Moldova, Portugal, Spain, and Sweden.
 Also it was recorded in Algeria, Morocco and Tunisia.

 Ecology and habitat

 The species is growing on plains and on elevation of 950 m in the Black Forest and on elevation of 1200 m in Alps.
 It can be found in hardwood forests near Fagus species.
 It also grows in dry and moist woodlands, which can either be acidic or neutral.
 Sandy or rocky soils are also common for such plants, but they need to be deep and loany as well.
 It grows on loamy soils in the north, while prefers decalcified soils in the south.
 The species is identical to Fagatalia which can be found in the Fagetum lowlands and also in the Carpinion.
 It rarely occurs in the Quercion clusters.
 Flowers bloom from May to July.
 Mostly, ants feed on the species caryopsis.

+Melica uniflora in cultivation

+Melica uniflora f. albida has been awarded the Royal Horticultural Society's 'Award of Garden Merit'.